 WHITNEY CLIMBS FOR KIPP

-Serving on KIPP NYC’s board for nearly two decades, I’ve seen firsthand the transformative education the schools provide, so I would be grateful if you would make a donation to support my climbs and help more KIPPsters make it to and through college.
+Serving on KIPP NYC’s board for nearly two decades, I’ve seen firsthand the transformative education the schools provide, so I would be grateful if you would make a donation, which will be matched 1:1, to support my climbs so more KIPPsters can make it to and through college.

 © KIPP NYC